-You notice your HVAC system start up and you’re anticipating a cozy blast of warm air, but instead all you feel is cool air blowing.
-That’s not what you want when it’s cold outside!
+You notice your HVAC system start up and you’re anticipating a cozy blast of warm air, but instead all you get is cool air blowing.
+That’s no good in freezing temperatures!

 There are a few reasons why your heating equipment could be giving off cold air.
-D&K Heating Service Experts is here with some of them to help you locate the culprit.
+D&K Home Services by Enercare is here with some of them to help you locate the culprit.

-Typically air filters need to be changed monthly to prevent them from getting dirty and clogged.
-If your filters aren’t replaced often enough, the soiled air filter may impede airflow into your heating equipment.
-If this takes place, it can overheat your system, causing the furnace to stop heating as a safeguard.
+Typically air filters need to be changed every month to prevent them from becoming dirty and clogged.
+If your filters aren’t changed often enough, the soiled air filter may impede airflow into your heating equipment.
+If this takes place, it can overheat your furnace, causing the furnace to stop heating as a safeguard.

 If your duct work includes leaks, connection problems, or was not designed correctly, it could let warm air from the furnace to escape out.
-This would not only cause your heating system to blow cold air, it could significantly run up your energy bills since your heating system is heating non-living space, and will have to work harder to keep your home comfortable.
+This would not only cause your furnace to produce cold air, it could significantly run up your energy bills since your furnace is heating non-living space, and will have to work harder to keep your home comfortable.

-There are several other reasons that your heating equipment could give off cold air.
-Call D&K Heating Service Experts today and we’ll send a professional to diagnose your problem and get your home warm and cozy again in no time.
-If you have yet to turn on your furnace but don’t want to get left in the cold, give us a call about our fall promotion and find out how you can save money on a Precision tune-up.
+There are many other reasons that your heating equipment could give off cold air.
+Call D&K Home Services by Enercare today and we’ll send a professional to diagnose your issue and get your home warm and cozy again in no time.
+If you have yet to turn on your furnace but don’t want to get left in the cold, call about our fall promotion and find out how you can save money on a fall tune-up.